Schiff's Police State! New Hire Guesses Trump's Part of a Big Conspiracy

 Goldman seems well suited to lead this effort.
 As deputy chief of the organized-crime section of the Manhattan U.S. Attorney’s office, Goldman supervised the prosecution of more than thirty defendants accused of racketeering, gambling, and money laundering.
 During his decade in the office, Goldman convicted individuals associated with Russian organized crime of securities fraud and health-care fraud, and convicted leading figures in the Genovese crime family of racketeering and murder.

-GOLDMAN IS LEFT-WING AND LIKES TO POSTULATE
+GOLDMAN IS LEFT-WING AND LIKES TO GUESS

 Goldman was most recently an NBC News and MSNBC legal analyst after leaving the U.S. Attorney’s Office in the Southern District in 2017.
 He also works for the left-wing Brennan Center for Law and Justice.